tytydraco/yessleep/out/Im_exploring_an_abandoned_mall_with_a_ghosthunting_group_Something_terrible_happened_today_PART_4.md

 Hailey's stuff was gone too.
 Any trace of her simply just didn't exist.

-Sam was devestated, so he tried recalling any past experiences they've had together.He couldn't even remember her face anymore.
+Sam was devestated, so he tried recalling any past experiences they've had together.

+He couldn't even remember her face anymore.

 We set up a memorial for Hailey with whatever we had.
 Packets of ramen, a leather jacket, plastic flowers, everything; anything we remembered about her.